WSU PB4 NetApp Office Building

 Throughout the $50M facility at WSU’s Innovation Campus are feel-at-home amenities and features such as lounge and living room style furniture, coffee bars, a fitness center, Quiet Zones, expansive break rooms, walking paths, ponds, sports court, and much more.

-The company’s new midwestern headquarters features employees’ offices and a fully functioning data center with 420 racks full of equipment and workstations to test the equipment.
+The new company headquarters are in the Midwest.
+They have offices for the employees and a fully operational data center with 420 racks of equipment and workstations to test the equipment.

 The exterior of the 168,000 SF building was designed with the environment in mind, as NetApp is seeking LEED Silver Status.
 The dry design panel used on the exterior does an excellent job of keeping weather and moisture out of the facility.
 This type of paneling is durable, energy-efficient, and easily maintained.